Pyridostigmine: Mechanism of action

-Pyridostigmine inhibits acetylcholinesterase in the synaptic cleft, thus slowing down the hydrolysis of acetylcholine.
+Pyridostigmine is an acetylcholinesterase inhibitor.
+It inhibits acetylcholinesterase in the synaptic cleft, thus slowing down the hydrolysis of acetylcholine.
 Like its predecessor neostigmine, it is a quaternary carbamate inhibitor of cholinesterase that does not cross the blood–brain barrier.
 It carbamylates about 30% of peripheral cholinesterase enzyme, and the carbamylated enzyme eventually regenerates by natural hydrolysis and excess acetylcholine (ACh) levels revert to normal.